joeylee08/mannafoods/README.md

 ![](updatelocation.gif)

-1. Before you begin using Manna Foods, make sure to update your location.
+1. Before you begin using Manna Foods, be sure to update your location.
 2. Navigate to the Account tab and simply enter your new location.
+This can be an address, zipcode, city, etc.
-3. This will allow users to search for listings by distance.
+3. Saving your location will allow users to search for listings by distance.
-4. This also allows businesses to set a default pickup location.
+4. This also allows businesses to set a default pickup location for all future listings.

 ## Usage: Find and Save Listings [User Only]

 ![](findandsave.gif)

-1. Navigate to the Find Listings tab to see active listings.
+1. Navigate to the Find Listings tab to see all active listings.
-2. Filter / search for listings by keyword.
+2. Filter / search for specific listings by keyword.
 3. See listing details and save desired listings.
 4. Remove listings from your saved collection.